Steven Murawski, PhD

 Outreach & Education Manager

 Ms. Grasty has 10 years of outreach and informal education experience and most recently held project management and scientific research roles with COMIT’s predecessor, the Continental Shelf Characterization, Assessment and Mapping Project (C-SCAMP).
-She now manages COMIT’s website/social media, quarterly newsletters, general outreach efforts, and is leading a Trusted Community Bathymetry project in collaboration with the University of New Hampshire/Center for Coastal and Ocean Mapping.
-She is also looking forward to integrating diversity, equity, inclusion, and accessibility (DEIA) initiatives into the Center’s activities.
-Ms. Grasty additionally co-leads USF CMS’s Guardians of the Gulf outreach program with colleague, Kristen Kusek (USF CMS Director of Communications).
-Guardians seeks to provide fun, multisensory marine science and coastal resiliency programming to underserved youth at Boys & Girls Clubs in Pinellas County.
+She now manages COMIT’s education and outreach efforts including website content, social media, quarterly newsletters, community outreach efforts.
+She’s also the lead for COMIT’s crowdsourced bathymetry program, Crowd the Bay.
+Ms. Grasty additionally co-founded USF CMS’s Guardians of the Gulf outreach program with colleague, Kristen Kusek.
+Guardians provides fun, multisensory marine science and coastal resiliency programming geared towards underserved youth.

 Technical Operations Manager